What should I do if my dancer is sick or is a close Covid-19 contact? Follow this flowchart!

 All roles require dancers to provide their own personal dance equipment (i.e. ballet slippers, pointe shoes, tights, leotards, dance belts).
 Additionally, some roles require additional costume pieces that are personal to your child and not provided by GCB.
-Party Scene girls, for example, purchase a custom hairpiece, which cannot be reused by future casts, and some roles require black ballet slippers or character shoes.
+Party Scene girls, for example, purchase a custom hairpiece, and Party Scene boys must have black ballet slippers (instead of pink).

 Here is one testimonial that speaks to the issue… “As a parent initially reluctant to volunteer, after doing so I now understand the necessity.
 Volunteering really builds The Nutcracker community, adds to the performance magic, and gives all those involved a greater pride in the final production.”

 GCB depends on all families to work in the dressing room, transport costumes, assemble sets, sell concessions, help backstage, and so forth.
 If parents don’t do this work, GCB would have to hire others (outside of our community of families) to fill these positions or eliminate programs like Flowers.
 Part of what makes the culture of this Nutcracker so wonderful is our “all hands on deck” philosophy.

 Our goal every year is 100% family participation, and we require each family to sign up for a minimum of (3) volunteer shifts.
 If you are personally unable to volunteer, you may ask a friend or relative to stand in for you.
 If your family is unable to volunteer or find a suitable volunteer replacement, please let us know.

 Artistic Director Michele Antonioli shares, “one of my favorite moments is the transformation from a single dancer on stage with her Nutcracker as the ballet ends to the quite impressive arrival onstage of 120 other performers in a matter of moments.
 It gives audiences a glimpse at the awesome size of our community and a reminder that everyone plays a key role in the unfolding of this magical story.”